walkergareth/multiple-formats/README.md

 produce multiple output formats, including editable formats, from a single LaTeX source file.

-You probably want to start by looking at the PDF file; the other files are to show you sample outputs from the conversion process.
+You probably want to start by looking at the PDF file (download the PDF and open it if you want to preserve the hyperlinks); the other files are to show you sample outputs from the conversion process.
 You may be able to see a preview of the HTML file via [this link](https://html-preview.github.io/?url=https://github.com/walkergareth/multiple-formats/blob/main/multiple-formats.html).

 You may be able to download all the files in a single ZIP file by